rcaneill/rcaneill.github.io/index.md

 # About Me

-I am a PhD student in physical oceanography, at the Department of Marine Sciences, Gothenburg University, Sweden.
+I am a doctor in physical oceanography, now working as a postdoc within the [SASIP project](https://sasip-climate.github.io/), in Grenoble, France.

 <article style="width:50%;">
 Last blog post: